 Quite simply, the regular practice of meditation can transform your life for the better!Ian Gawler

 You may be taking up meditation to manage stress or to heal physically or mentally, to find more peace and balance in your life, to be more efficient at work or to perform better at sport, or to be a nicer person.
-Around 7,000 research articles confirm that all these outcomes can follow with the regular practice of meditation.
+Thousands of research articles (look under Research on this site) confirm that all these outcomes can follow with the regular practice of mindfulness and meditation.
 It makes good sense to begin meditation with any of these intentions in mind.

-While meditation has a myriad of well-proven benefits for our health, our healing and our wellbeing, the real gift of meditation is that it helps us to get to know ourselves better.
-And in doing so, meditation brings a deep confidence and contentment.
+While meditation has a myriad of well-proven benefits for our health, our healing and our wellbeing, the real gift of meditation is that it helps us to get to know ourselves better and makes us happier.
+Longterm meditation brings a deep confidence and contentment.
 A sense that we are fundamentally okay, that life makes sense.
-And what we are left with is a natural good humour and an easy smile; the essence of meditation.
+And what we are left with, is a natural good humour and an easy smile; the essence of meditation.

 There are many different ways to learn and to practise meditation.
 Ian Gawler has been one of the pioneers who have brought meditation to prominence in the western world.
-Since beginning to teach meditation in 1981, through his public lectures and workshops, groups and retreats, Ian has introduced meditation directly to over 100,000 people.
+Since beginning to teach meditation in 1981, through his countless public lectures and workshops, programs and retreats, Ian has introduced meditation directly to over 150,000 people.
 Having excellent teachers himself, Ian has written 5 bestselling books specifically on the subject.

 Mindfulness into Stillness Meditation

-Based on all this experience, the main method of meditation Ian teaches is what he calls Mindfulness into Stillness meditation.
+Based on all this experience, the main method of meditation Ian and Ruth teach is called Mindfulness into Stillness meditation.
 This is an ideal method for everyone interested in health, healing and wellbeing.

-If you are a beginner, or if you are interested to learn to meditate using Ian’s approach, Mindfulness into Stillness meditation is where he recommends you start.
-Full details are in Ian’s latest book on meditation, Blue Sky Mind.
+If you are a beginner, or if you are interested to learn to meditate using our approach, Mindfulness into Stillness meditation is where we recommend you start.
+Complete details of this meditation are in Ian’s two latest books :

 The aim of Mindfulness into Stillness meditation is to learn to deeply relax the body, to calm the mind and to progress using mindfulness into the deeper stillness of meditation.